 In many countries dates are added to salads, couscous dishes, and curries, but in North America, they're more commonly found in baked desserts and confections.

-Because dates... are very high in sugar, they can easily be converted into sugar.
-To make date sugar, arrange sliced dates on a baking sheet and bake at 450 F for 10 to 15 minutes, or until very dry and hard as rocks.
+Because dates are very high in sugar, they can easily be converted into sugar.
+To make date sugar, arrange sliced dates on a baking sheet and bake at 450 F for 10 to 15 minutes, or until they become very dry and hard as rocks.
 Grind or process in a food processor to make sugar.

 Store dried dates in a cool, dry place for 6 to 12 months.
 Tightly wrapped fresh dates will keep for up to 2 weeks in the refrigerator.